TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 > ### How to exclude TSD videos from the webcast list?

-After launches, some vidURLs with the lowest priority value are launch summary videos provided through the TSD YouTube channel.
+After launches, some `vid_urls` with the lowest priority value are launch summary videos provided through the TSD YouTube channel.
 These are simple edits to cut out the countdown sequence and holds.

 To exclude this, it is possible to use the YouTube API to filter out the videos from the